Slipperboard/firmware/README.md

 make emulate
 ```

-The emulator uses `wokwi.toml` and `diagram.json` to locate the firmware files
+The emulator uses `sim/wokwi.toml` and `sim/diagram.json` to locate the firmware files
 and board settings.
 The simulator opens a browser window with the running
 firmware.